aidilfahmiey/class_scheduling/README.md

 ```
 fcfs.exe
 ```
-5. To compile another cpp files, follow the same previous step with different filename
+5. To compile another cpp files, follow the same previous steps with different filename